sonic-net/DASH/documentation/high-avail/AMD-Pensando_HA_Proposal.md

 - Flow aging during bulk sync

 All these problems require the hw implementation maintain a mechanism of marking the flows with a synchronization status and handle these events as per that status.
 During Bulk sync there might be flows that are in the bulk sync snapshot that are affected by changes.
 The actual mechanism of handling would differ by implementation and is not covered here.
 When implementation specific signaling is needed between the DPUs for such optimizations, the control plane channel allows for such messages to be relayed.

+At any given time during bulk sync, there are flows that are in the bulk sync snapshot and flows that were created after the bulk sync started.
+These classes of flows can be differentiated by the "color".
+Apart from this within the flows that are in the bulk sync snapshot, there are flows that have already been synched to the peer  and flows that are yet to be synched.
+It is okay to rely on DP sync for the former (for flow updates) but not for the latter.

+## Switchover
+Switchover of traffic from primary to secondary can happen due to either planned or unplanned events.
+Planned switchover occurs when there is an administrative trigger possibly due to maintenance.
+Since it is planned there is an opportunity to manage the transition such that there is minimal disruption and close to 0.

+The following components are in the critical path and  contribute to switchover times
+1. Detection of the event that should trigger a switchover
+2. Network reconvergence (fabric connecting the traffic sources and primary and secondary nodes)
+3. Actions on the secondary to transition datapath from secondary to primary-standalone mode.
+With Planned switchover, (1) is via an administrative event so there is no detection involved.
+(2) is coordinated such that both nodes are forwarding during this network convergence time hence mitigating any traffic loss and (3) is also planned in such a way that it happens before the primary stops forwarding hence mitigating that component.

+With Unplanned switchover since it is happening due to an external trigger all 3 components come into play.
+Heartbeat exchange discovers the failure of the primary node, the loss of the primary node also triggers the network reconvergence.

+Detailed flows for both these scenarios are discussed in a later section.

+## Flow Reconciliation
+Once Switchover is complete the controller triggers Flow Reconciliation on the DPU after ensuring that all configuration on the newly active DPU is up to date.
+On receipt of the Flow reconciliation event the DPU reevaluates the existing flows against the current configuration and fixes up the flow state as needed.
+Any fixed up flows will be synchronized with the peer as needed.

+## Flow Aging
+Once the initial flow has been synchronized to the secondary, the traffic is seen only by the primary and not seen by the secondary in steady state.
+Hence aging functionality for stale flows is driven by the Primary.
+Aged out flows are then synchronized to the secondary on the control plane channel..

 ## HA State Machine